The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 601 on my wife's wrist

 Friends often ask me how much such a unique watch is worth.
-Answering that question is nearly impossible.
-This is a highly specific collector’s piece—interesting to JLC collectors (of whom there are many) and alarm watch collectors (a smaller group).
-In 2009, Beitl valued a well-preserved example at €2,400, which was about 30% more than comparable JLC watches with 489 and 814 movements from that era.
-Considering inflation and the rising prices of vintage watches over the past 15 years, a comparable value today would be around €4,000–€5,000.
+That’s a difficult question to answer.
+This is a highly specific collector’s piece—of interest to JLC collectors (a large group) and alarm watch collectors (a smaller but passionate one).
+In 2009, Beitl valued a well-preserved example at €2,400, which was about 30% more than comparable JLC watches with Calibers 489 and 814 from the same era.
+Taking inflation and the rise in vintage watch prices over the past 15 years into account, a comparable current value would likely fall in the range of €4,000 to €5,000.

-However, it is also important to note that the recognition of this watch has significantly increased over the years.
-Many collectors who had never even heard of it in 2009 now actively seek it.
-Blog discussions suggest that it is not uncommon for the watch to sell for much more—sometimes even in the €8,000–€17,000 range.
+However, it’s also important to note that recognition of this watch has grown significantly over the years.
+Many collectors who had never even heard of it in 2009 are now actively seeking one.
+According to various blog discussions, it’s not uncommon for the watch to sell for much more—sometimes even in the €8,000 to €17,000 range.
 But as mentioned, in this case, everything depends on how badly a collector wants it and how urgently the owner needs to sell it.

 Add comment